chende008/react-native-easy-app/README.en-US.md

   * 1.7.20 Fix the bug that the judgment condition of the screen adaptation method validReferSize is wrong
   * 1.7.23 Removed unnecessary data type conversion implementation when XStorage reads data from persistence to memory
   * 1.7.25 Compatible XStorage data storage can not effectively handle the bug of undefined type data (an exception will be reported on IOS)
+  * 1.7.26 Rename the XHttpConfig method initHttpLogOn to initLogOn, rename the XFlatList method renderRooterViewFunc to renderFooterViewFunc, modify the readme document description